juliacalvert/inst377-finalproject/docs/developer-manual.md

 #	"tip": "driving a uhaul",
 #	"date": "2025-05-03"
 # }
-# For each new record, add the name, tip (information you have about the suspect), and the date the tip was recorded
-# When you click send the preview says null, but when you do the GET again, it will show up
+# For each new record, add the name, tip (information you have about the suspect), and the date the tip was recorded.
+When you click send, the preview says null, but when you do the GET again, it will show up.

 # Known Bugs/Roadmap for the Future